Grade Point Average (GPA) and Course Grade

 Class Standing and Credits

 Students are designated as First Year, sophomores, juniors or seniors according to the number of courses successfully completed, including transfer and examination credits awarded.
 Credits are awarded in semester hours.
+Bentley does not rank individual class standing.

 Class standing is a prerequisite for many business courses.
 However, class standing may be waived for full and part-time students according to the provisions of the Window Policy.
 The Window Policy permits any student who is nine credits short of standing to enroll in leveled courses, providing the course prerequisites have been met.